pyladiesams/ai-in-finance-python-lecture-beginner-may2022/README.md

 Re-watch YouTube stream [here](link)

 ## Credits
-This workshop was set up by @pyladiesams and {your github handler}
+This lecture was set up by @pyladiesams